Latest update

 of children are vulnerable to online sexual exploitation and abuse

 Made up of more than 7,000 individual islands, the Philippines is home to a population of over 108 million people.
 The nation has made strong progress in poverty reduction over the past two decades, due in part to the momentum of its tourism, finance and insurance industries.
-However, this advancement has been significantly impacted by the COVID-19 pandemic and relentless typhoons and flooding, which have the greatest physical and economic impact on the most vulnerable people in society—children living in poverty.
+However, this advancement has been significantly impacted by the COVID-19 pandemic and relentless typhoons and flooding, which have the greatest physical and economic impact on the most vulnerable people—children living in poverty.

-More than 18 million Filipinos live below the national poverty line.
+Almost 20 million Filipinos live below the national poverty line.
 More than 30 per cent of children live in poverty.
 For these children and their families, challenges abound—including meeting their most basic needs.
 Many children don’t get enough nutritious food, to the extent that one in three has experienced stunting because of malnutrition.
-Others lack a safe place to grow and develop.
-More than 80 per cent of children have experienced some sort of violence, including physical, psychological, sexual or online abuse.
+More than 2.8 million children of school age lack access to education, with indigenous children and children with a disability disproportionately affected.
+Eight per cent of children do not finish primary school.

 The threat of online exploitation is growing, with cheap internet access making more children vulnerable to sexual and physical abuse that is livestreamed to an online audience.
+More than 80 per cent of children have experienced some sort of violence, including physical, psychological, sexual or online abuse.
 Some children are promised a respectable job but tricked into the cybersex business; others are threatened or coerced, often by neighbours, friends or even a family member.
 The Philippines has been identified as a global ‘hotspot’ for online exploitation due to poverty, cheap technology, high rates of English and established money-wiring services.

 These challenges are made even more difficult by perennial destruction caused by tropical storms and typhoons which have become more frequent and more destructive over the past two decades.
 Sadly, the Philippines experiences more natural disasters than any other country.
 Moreover, it is usually the poorest households who are the most vulnerable and the least able to rebuild and recover from the devastation.
-In 2013, Typhoon Haiyan, one of the most powerful tropical cyclones ever recorded, smashed the Philippines and other parts of southeast Asia, affecting 11 million Filipinos and killing more than 6300.
-October and November 2020 saw a string of typhoons, including Goni and Vamco, that caused catastrophic flooding and subsequent damage to homes and livelihoods.

 READ MOREkeyboard_arrow_down READ LESSkeyboard_arrow_up